technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 7/Lab 7 - Add advanced client-side functionality to your site using Visual Studio Code for the Web.docx.md

      ![A screenshot of a computer Description automatically generated](./media/image35.png)

 18. Verify that the console output contains the same data as previously retrieved, except that it's now showing as transformed.

      ![A screenshot of a computer program Description automatically generated](./media/image36.png)

 19. The data structure is now prepared for plotting.
-Assign the appropriate labels to data points:

     - **name** - Company name